Description:

 Safety will also include evaluations of immune safety and immunogenicity.
 Blockade of BTLA

-pathway by monoclonal antibodies has been demonstrated in several syngeneic mouse models to
+pathway and PD-1 pathway by monoclonal antibodies has been demonstrated in several syngeneic

-enhance specific T cell responses and inhibit tumor growth.
-In studies of BTLA deficient
+mouse models to enhance specific T cell responses and inhibit tumor growth.
+In studies of

-mice, diseases such as asthma, autoimmune involvement of the central nervous system, and
+BTLA deficient mice, diseases such as asthma, autoimmune involvement of the central nervous

-systemic lupus erythematosus were exacerbated.
-Particular attention will be given to symptoms
+system, and systemic lupus erythematosus were exacerbated.
+Particular attention will be given

-related to those diseases as well as the occurrence of adverse events that may follow
+to symptoms related to those diseases.
+The occurrence of adverse events that may follow

 enhanced T-cell activation such as pneumonitis, colitis, nephritis, severe skin reactions,